top of page

 How to get to Seixal Beach

-To reach Seixal, you can take the public bus Rodoeste number 139 from Funchal.
-While using public transportation is an option, the easiest way to explore Madeira is by renting a car or taking a taxi.
-If you plan to spend a whole day at the beach, you can announce it on various Madeira Facebook Groups to find someone to share a ride with, a common practice among tourists.
+To reach Seixal, you can take the Rodoeste public bus number 139 from Funchal.
+While public transportation is an option, the most convenient way to explore Madeira is by renting a car or taking a taxi.
+Another great alternative is booking a guided tour to Seixal, available daily, which often includes visits to nearby attractions such as the Natural Pools in Porto Moniz and the enchanting Fanal Forest.
+If you plan to spend the entire day at the beach, consider posting in one of Madeira Facebook groups to find someone to share a ride with—a common practice among tourists looking to split travel costs.

 The route to Seixal is straightforward, not technical at all.
 Just input "Praia do Porto do Seixal" into your navigation, and you'll arrive in about an hour without any issues.
 There's free parking near the beach, but it's quite small and fills up quickly with daily visitors.
 If you aim for a full day at the beach, arrive in the morning, as midday tends to be the busiest.
 Like most places in Madeira, entry to Seixal Beach is free of charge.